lucacorti/lapin/docs/main.md

 The default worker implementation simply logs events at log level `:debug`.

-You need to specify a worker module for all channels.
-To specify a custom module, implement a custom `Lapin.Worker` module and adding it under the `worker` key in your channel configuration.
-For details on implementing a custom worker module check out the `Lapin.Worker` behaviour documentation.
+You need to configure a worker module for all channels.
+To implement a worker module, define a module and use the `Lapin.Worker` behaviour, then add it under the `worker` key in your channel configuration.

+For details on implementing *Lapin* worker modules check out the `Lapin.Worker` behaviour documentation.

 At a minimum, you need to configure a *handle* for each connection and *role*, *worker*, *exchange* and *queue* for each channel.

 You can find a a complete list of connection configuration settings in the in `Lapin.Connection` *config* type specification.

 Advanced channel behaviour can be configured in two ways.

-### One-shot, static configuration ###
+### One-shot, static channel configuration ###

 If you are fine with a one shot configuration of your channels, you can specify any settings from the `Lapin.Connection` *channel_config* type specification